Craigharrison79/MS4-MPT-Gym/README.md

 ## Building Constraints

 - The owner is building the site for the first time and is still learning Python, Django.
-The lack of knowledge could hinder me from fulfilling the owner's overall look and features on this platform.
+The lack of knowledge could hinder me from fulfilling the overall look and features on this platform.
 - Lack of time: to implement features due to learning new technical skills.
 Full-time work and two kids (one being 8 months).

 ## Structure